-- 3) Identify any factors in the surrounding area between the development and noise sources, such as topography, that can affect propagation of sound from the source(s) to the receptor(s); - 4) Clearly identify any constraints that form part of the predictable worst-case operating condition for any relevant stationary sources; - 5) Contact the respective regulatory bodies or access publicly available information or databases to acquire input data (e.g. road traffic information, rail traffic information, noise data from nearby industry, etc.); - 6) Where one or more stationary sources are present, consult the MECP Access Environment or other web sites or nearby industries to obtain Acoustic Summary Tables that are in the public domain; - Determine the applicable sound level limits at the identified receptors in the proposed development, based on its receptor class, ambient sound levels or other technical justification; - 8) Review zoning maps for lands surrounding and nearby to the proposed development.
-Investigate whether there are any approved, but not constructed or are under construction, noise sources that could impact the proposed development in the future or whether there are any development approval applications for proposed noise sources, which if approved could impact the proposed development in the future: - 9) Consider any capital works plans or proposed future capacity increases for transportation or stationary sources to assess future operating conditions and future sound levels; - 10) Calculate/predict the future sound levels at each receptor, from each source and the cumulative sound level where appropriate, in accordance with the applicable noise guideline or policy.
-Determine the compliance status of each receptor with the applicable sound limits; - 11) The determination of compliance should follow the principles of "predictable worst case" as defined by the MECP in NPC-300; - 12) Where an industry has a Noise Abatement Action Plan (NAAP), its ramifications should be determined.
-Because the implementation schedule of a NAAP may have a long time frame (several years or more), only those portions of the NAAP that have been completed or are committed to being completed in the short term should be taken into account; - 13) Determine land use compatibility at each receptor where sources may cause an adverse effect, particularly sources that are not regulated by the MECP, or where employment area lands in the vicinity are vacant but the planned function of such lands is to be protected; - 14) Where non-compliance is found, quantify the amount of noise mitigation required to achieve compliance and land use compatibility.
+- Identify all relevant noise sources (including stationary noise sources and transportation noise sources) that could impact the proposed development; - Identify receptors in the proposed development that may experience adverse noise effects and that should be used for the noise analysis/assessment; - Identify any factors in the surrounding area between the development and noise sources, such as topography, that can affect propagation of sound from the source(s) to the receptor(s); - Clearly identify any constraints that form part of the predictable worst-case operating condition for any relevant stationary sources; - Contact the respective regulatory bodies or access publicly available information or databases to acquire input data (e.g., road traffic information, rail traffic information, noise data from nearby industry, etc.); - 6) Where one or more stationary sources are present, consult the MECP Access Environment or other websites or nearby industries to obtain Acoustic Summary Tables that are in the public domain; - 7) Contact the adjacent employment/stationary source to obtain data regarding their operations.
+It may not be possible to obtain the data from the industry as they may not co-operate.
+This should be documented in the report. - 8) Determine the applicable sound level limits at the identified receptors in the proposed development, based on its receptor class, ambient sound levels or other technical justification; - 9) Review zoning maps for lands surrounding and nearby to the proposed development.
+Investigate whether there are any approved, but not constructed or are under construction, noise sources that could impact the proposed development in the future; or whether there are any development approval applications for proposed noise sources, which if approved could impact the proposed development in the future; - 10) Consider any capital works plans or proposed future capacity increases for transportation or stationary sources to assess future operating conditions and future sound levels; - Calculate/predict the future sound levels at each receptor, from each source and the cumulative sound level where appropriate, in accordance with the applicable noise guidelines or policy.
+Determine the compliance status of each receptor with the applicable sound limits; - The determination of compliance should follow the principles of "predictable worst case" as defined by the MECP in NPC-300; - 13) Where an industry has a Noise Abatement Action Plan (NAAP), its ramifications should be determined, provided this information can be obtained.
+Because the implementation schedule of a NAAP may have time frames of several years or more, only those portions of the NAAP that have been completed or are committed to being completed in the short term should be taken into account; and

+14) Where non-compliance is found, quantify the amount of noise mitigation required to achieve compliance and land use compatibility.
 Recommend one or more alternative means of noise mitigation.
 See also Section 9 below.

-8.4 Noise Study - Proposed Stationary Source
+8.5 Noise Study - Proposed Stationary Source